 - Education Assistance Payments enhancements for student beneficiaries: One key way the Foundation delivers value to our customers and students is by supplementing payments to students from available net revenue.
 To date, the Foundation has contributed over $50 million towards EAPs.

 - Scholarships: For students pursuing graduate studies, the prospect of acquiring debt can be a very real obstacle.
-The Foundation recognizes the challenge and has offered graduate scholarships to students who benefitted from an RESP from Knowledge First Financial.
-To date, more than $1,500,000 has been awarded to students in recognition of their outstanding academic achievement and contributions to community.
+The Foundation recognizes the challenge and has awarded, more than $1,500,000 to students in recognition of their outstanding academic achievement and contributions to community.

 The Foundation is committed to encouraging the pursuit of post-secondary education through the sponsorship and promotion of education savings plans.
 Supplements to Educational Assistance Payments and funding for initiatives like scholarships are discretionary.
 Each year, the Foundation carefully considers factors such as investment returns, the number of student beneficiaries receiving EAPs and the strategic needs of the business, to determine if they will make a payment and how much the payment will be.
 These discretionary funds enable the Foundation to further deliver on its commitment to support students.